We currently have spaces in all year groups. Everyday is an Open Day at St Gregory's - please contact the school office to arrange an appointment.

 At St. Gregory’s Primary School, computing is taught in one of two ways.
 The first is specific computing skills teaching that practises or develops an aspect of the curriculum.
 The other is as part of another lesson, where computing resources or skills will be used to support other areas of the learning, such as researching a history topic.
 This ensures children are able to develop depth in their knowledge and skills across all areas of the computing curriculum.

-Teachers use ‘Switched-On Computing’ and ‘The NCCE Computing Curriculum’ schemes as a starting point for the planning of their computing lessons.
+Teachers use "Teach Computing" and ‘The NCCE Computing Curriculum’ schemes as a starting point for the planning of their computing lessons.

 In computing lessons the children predominantly use iPads, accessing a range of apps, software and websites.
 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experience of all three strands across the year with the skills taught becoming more specific and increasingly complex, thus ensuring that learning progresses effectively.